wp-plugins/easy/readme.txt

  * Core - <b>DONE</b>
  * Multi selector for each item - <b>DONE</b>
  * Multiple controls of the same type - <b>DONE</b>
- * Finish the input builder - IN PROGRESS
+ * Finish the input builder - NEARLY COMPLETE
- * Create all view items for.. taxonomies, categories, author, meta values, etc. - IN PROGRESS
+ * Create all view items for.. taxonomies, categories, author, meta values, etc. - NEARLY COMPLETE
  * Create items covering all native Wordpress WP_Query possibilities. - IN PROGRESS
  * NEW Extra_views bricks (subviews) - the output can be placed before or after the main query loop - IN CONSIDERATION
  * Controllers weight - ..in case when one controller logic is meet and other not...possibility to set which ones beats the other - IN CONSIDERATION